Travel To Kyrgyzstan: An Independent Woman’s Guide

 Less touristed shore of Lake Song Kul

-The next morning, people are beginning to pack – it’s the end of the season.
-Women disassemble their yurts and fold them up for next winter, waving their children off for the ride down the mountain and a new school term.
+When the season ends, women take down their yurts, fold them up for next winter, and wave their children off for the ride down the mountain to a new school term.

 10 experiential adventures in Kyrgyzstan you’ll remember